 Is Plan G Cheaper than Plan F in Illinois?

-For a Medicare Supplement insurance Plan G in Illinois, the average premium is $143.56.
-Adding in the annual Part B deductible, the total monthly expense is approximately $160.00.
+With Medicare Supplement insurance Plan G in Illinois, the average premium is $143.56.

 When you compare the premiums, monthly rates for Plan F vary across the state, but the average for the United States is $181.00.